muskbuster/vinyl_record-datalog/README.md

 2. list of all the vinyls available on the blockchain

 3. search a vinyl based on the name of the album
-##### (this project is derived from and inspired by https://github.com/gitshreevatsa/Book-Managementby gitsheevathsa)

 ## Installation

 To run the CONTRACT locally, follow the below steps: